saucelabs/sauce-docs/docs/secure-connections/sauce-connect/troubleshooting.md

 sc -c /path/to/your/config.yaml
 ```

-This command should return the error message "Failed to reach https://saucelabs.com/rest/v1/USERNAME/tunnels/info/updates" if SauceConnect Proxy fails to connect to `saucelabs.com`.
+This command should return the error message "Failed to reach https://saucelabs.com/rest/v1/USERNAME/tunnels/info/updates" if Sauce Connect Proxy fails to connect to `saucelabs.com`.

 </TabItem>
 </Tabs>